Rosemary King: Storylines

 Rosemary then begins a gaslighting campaign against Perdita by meddling with her pills, prompting her to question her sanity.
-Perdita is eventually hospitalized and sectioned.
+Perdita is eventually hospitalised and sectioned.
 Grayson visits the family doctor who tells him about the pills and he quickly learns the Rosemary has been drugging his wife.
 Incensed, Grayson throws her out and tells her not to return.
 The following day, Perdita reveals to everyone in the Woolpack that Rosemary has been drugging her.
-Zak comforts Rosemary at first but is horrified when she confirms Perdita's accusations and tells her to stay away from his family and leaves.
+Zak comforts Rosemary at first and is horrified when she confirms Perdita's accusations and tells her to stay away from his family and leaves.
 Grayson then tells her to leave, which she refuses at first but then she disappears without a trace.
-When Edna searches for her dog Tootsie, she find sher but doesn't not notice Rosemary's handbag and passport.
-A few weeks later Paddy Kirk and Marlon Dingle (Mark Charnock) were walking down a country road when they spotted Rosemary's handbag and passport lying in the grass.
-They alert the police, who search the bag and found a diary, and on 13 September (the date she was last seen) it reads "MK MF" in her handwriting.
+When Edna searches for her dog, Tootsie, she finds her but does not notice Rosemary's handbag and passport.
+A few weeks later, Paddy Kirk and Marlon Dingle (Mark Charnock) were walking down a country road when they spotted Rosemary's handbag and passport lying in the grass.
+They alert the police, who search the bag and found a diary, and on 13th September (the date she was last seen), it reads "MK MF" in her handwriting.
 The police suspect this meant Matthew King, Manor Farm, meaning Rosemary had met Matthew at Manor Farm (the Kings' property) that day.
 Grayson is informed and Rosemary's car is found at Manor Farm, along with two cups of coffee with Rosemary and Matthew's respective prints.
 Matthew is then arrested and remanded in custody.
 Grayson hires a private detective, who tells him Rosemary is alive and living Miami and presents him with a letter telling Grayson how she faked her own death and framed Matthew.
 Grayson arrives at Home Farm to tell Matthew but sees him with Perdita and decides to hang onto the letter, and Matthew is imprisoned.

 On Christmas Day 2007, Perdita find the letter and confronts Grayson.
-She tells him she is going to the police, but she and Grayson fight – during which he grabs the letter and flees but Carl and Jimmy tackle him and Perdita takes the letter to the police and Grayson claims he had been so busy that he hadn't realised what it was.
+She tells him she is going to the police, but she and Grayson fight – during which he grabs the letter and flees but Carl and Jimmy tackle him and Perdita takes the letter to the police and Grayson claims he had been so busy that he did not realised what it was.
 The police pay this no more mind.
 Several days later, it is revealed that Rosemary had shot herself to death in Miami after learning the police were looking for her.
-Her body is brought back to Emmerdale to be buried next to Tom on New Year's Day 2008.Matthew, incensed, waits until after the funeral and has Rosemary's coffin secretly dug up and placed in the back of a bin lorry to be crushed.
+Her body is brought back to Emmerdale to be buried next to Tom on New Year's Day 2008.
+An incensed Matthew waits until after the funeral and has Rosemary's coffin secretly dug up and placed in the back of a bin lorry to be crushed.